 New Zealand Road Rules and Safety for Tourists and Travellers

-We want you to enjoy your time in New Zealand and stay safe on the roads.
+We want you to enjoy your time in New Zealand and stay safe on the roads when renting one of our rental cars.
 It’s important for you to understand the New Zealand Road Code before setting off to your destination in your rental car.

 We advise that all of our overseas customers consult the DriveSafe website so as to ensure their safety and that of others on New Zealand’s roads.

-To further assist every Ace vehicle is equipped with a copy of the What’s Different About Driving in New Zealand brochure for your reference during your hire.
+To further assist every Ace rental car is equipped with a copy of the What’s Different About Driving in New Zealand brochure for your reference during your hire.

 Can I drive in New Zealand?

 You must have your current and valid driver licence or driver permit with you at all times when you’re driving.
 If your overseas licence or driver permit is not in English, you must also carry an accurate English translation issued by: